SourceDoctor/examsresult/Readme.md

 * define Subjects
 * define Exam Types and weight them
 * define Time Periods and weight them
+* define School Class for School Year and assign Students

 ## Todos
 * handle several Subjects in every School Class
-* define School Class for School Year and assign Students
+* handle an Exam for complete School Class or a single student

 * calculate each Timeperiod seperate and show result, for each schoolyear final result calculate timeperiod results with their weights together

+* CSV Export of School Class List
 * CSV Export of Student Results
 * CSV Export of Class Results
 * CSV Export of Exams Results